waaamgd4/WAAAM/README.md

-#  EDSA: Egyptian Digital Safety Authority
+#  SAFE // Security and Awareness For Everyone

 # Project Overview:
-EDSA is a non-profitable organization aimed to educate and empower individuals and businesses to protect themselves in an increasingly digital environment.
+SAFE is a non-profitable organization aimed to educate and empower individuals and businesses to protect themselves in an increasingly digital environment.
 As online activity grows in Egypt, so do the risks of cybercrimes, including fraud, identity theft, and cyberbullying.
 This organization uses creative graphic design, engaging content, and clear messaging to simplify complex cybersecurity concepts and raise awareness about the importance of safe online practices.
 It also touches on emerging challenges in the AI era, helping people understand how to safely navigate new technologies and tools.
 By highlighting key threats and how to respond to them, EDSA encourages a culture of vigilance and digital responsibility.

 # Project Objective:
-The goal of EDSA is to create a strong foundation of digital safety awareness through powerful visual communication.
+The goal of SAFE is to create a strong foundation of digital safety awareness through powerful visual communication.
 The organization aims to:

 - Increase understanding of common online threats and how to prevent them.